DjangoGirls/translation-guide/crowdin.md

 We use Crowdin for translating the Django Girls tutorial.

-Go to our [Crowdin page](https://crowdin.com/project/django-girls-tutorial) and have a look if the language you want to translate the tutorial into is already listed.
-If so, all you need to do is to create a free account on Crowdin and start contributing.
+Go to our [Crowdin page](https://crowdin.com/project/django-girls-tutorial) and have a look.
+If the language you want to translate the tutorial into is already listed, all you need to do is to create a free account on Crowdin and start contributing.

 If the language you want to help with is missing, you can tell us so by: